EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 The bo record can be used to write the first shared relay (E1).
 In
-this case, the relay (E1) must be allocated to the F3RP71-based IOC as
+this case, the relay (E1) must be allocated to the Linux CPU as
 mentioned earlier.

 #### Reading/Writing  Shared Registers (16-bit variables)